-We regularly meet with large and mid-sized companies in FMCG, energy, manufacturing, finance, insurance, and health.
+We regularly meet with large and mid-sized companies in sectors like FMCG, energy, manufacturing, finance, insurance, and health.

-"For established companies, there are plenty possibilities to accelerate digital transformation and business model innovation by collaborating with early and later-stage startups.
+"For established companies, there are plenty possibilities to speed up digital transformation and business model innovation by collaborating with early and later-stage startups.

 In this context, I find two aspects noteworthy.